oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 Once the stack is created, navigate to the stack page and use the **Terraform Actions** button to plan/apply/destroy your configuration.

 ### Stack from GitLab
-Using OCI Console, navigate to Resource Manager and first create a connection to your GitLab repository.
+Using OCI Console, navigate to Resource Manager service page and first create a connection to your GitLab repository.

-[To do]
+In the Configuration Source Providers page, provide the required connection details to your GitLab, the **GitLab URL** and your GitLab **Personal Access Token**.

+**Note:** the GitLab URL must be accessible over the Internet.

 Next, create a stack based on a source code control system.
 Using OCI Console, in the **Create Stack** page:
 1. Select **Source Code Control System** option as the origin of the Terraform configuration.